Didier Digard: Nice

 The 2012–13 season saw Digard continuing to remain as the club's captain and regaining his first team place for the side.
-It wasn't until on 15 September 2012 when he helped the side earn their first league win of the season, in a 4–2 win against Brest.
+On 15 September 201 he helped the side earn their first league win of the season, in a 4–2 win against Brest.
 In a match against Bastia on 29 September 2012, Digard set up a goal for Darío Cvitanich to score the club's opening goal of the game, in a 2–2 draw.
 In early–November, he captained the club to go on an eight unbeaten streak in the league.
-The streak ended when OGC Nice lost 3–0 against Lyon on 22 December 2012.
+The streak ended when Nice lost 3–0 against Lyon on 22 December 2012.
 This was followed up by scoring his first goal of the season, in a 5–0 win against Valenciennes on 13 January 2013.
 However, during a 1–0 loss against Bordeaux on 27 January 2013, Digard suffered a leg injury in the 13th minute and had to be substituted as a result.
 While on a two weeks sidelined, he was named the club's Player of the Month for January.
-After missing two matches, it wasn't until on 16 February 2013 when he made his return from injury, starting the whole game, in a 1–0 win against SC Bastia.
+After missing two matches, on 16 February 2013, he returned from injury, starting the 1–0 win against Bastia.
 For his return performance, Digard was named L’Equipe's Team of the Week.
-It wasn't until on 14 April 2013 when he scored his second goal of the season, in a 3–0 win against Sochaux.
+On 14 April 2013 he scored his second goal of the season in a 3–0 win against Sochaux.
 He captained the side to finishing fourth place in the league, successfully qualifying for European football next season.
 For his performance, he was named the club's Player of the Month for April.
 At the end of the 2012–13 season, Digard went on to make forty appearances and scoring two times in all competitions.